 I had the chance yesterday to sit in on the fourth meeting of the first semester of Penn State’s “History 197—History of Penn State” course.
 I had emailed Prof. Michael Milligan a week or so ago to let him know I’d be in town, and he let me sit in for the class, which meets Tuesdays and Thursdays from 1:35-2:50pm in 62 Willard.

 After being a part of the years-long collaborative effort that brought this course to fruition, it was super gratifying to sit in on one of the first meetings of its first semester.
-A glance at the syllabus suggests this should really immerse students in Penn State’s history, and that they should be coming away from this class well equipped to share it.
+I’ve seen the syllabus and it is impressive—attentive students will be immersed in Penn State’s history and will come away from the class well equipped to share it.
 Here’s what yesterday’s session focused on:

 (Thurs.
 Aug.
 31) More on the Politics, Principles, Practice of the “Land Grant College” Approach.

 - Erwin Runkle, “George Atherton’s 1884 Battle with Governor Pattison” in The Pennsylvania State College 1853-1932 Interpretation and Record (1933) (including 1884 Trustee Board’s “Minority” & “Majority” Reports), pp. 218-233.

 - Fred Lewis Pattee, chapter 6, “To the Centre of the Keystone” in Penn State Yankee (1953).